5.6 Residuals

 Many diagnostic tools that use residuals automatically compute them for you, but there may be times you need to compute them yourself.
 The basic definition of a residual given in Section 5.6 is for an unstandardized residual – the raw difference between the observed and fitted values.
 Unstandardized residuals are appropriate if you want to examine the residuals on the same scale as the outcome.
 However, if you want to compare the magnitude of residuals to an objective standard, then you must first convert them to a standardized scale.

 Standardized residuals are residuals divided by an estimate of their standard deviation, the result being that they have a standard deviation very close to 1, no matter what the scale of the outcome.
-Studentized residuals are similar to standardized residuals except that for each case the residual is divided by the standard deviation estimated from the regression with that case removed.
-For both of these types of residuals, the objective standard to which they may be compared is the standard normal distribution.
-For example, a standardized residual of 2 corresponds to a point that is 2 standard deviations above the regression line.
+Studentized residuals are similar to standardized residuals except that, for each case, the residual is divided by the standard deviation estimated from the regression with that case removed.
+For Studentized residuals, the objective standard to which they may be compared is the \(t\) distribution with degrees of freedom equal to the model residual degrees of freedom minus 1.
+For large sample sizes, this is very close to a standard normal distribution and Studentized residuals can be thought of as the number of standard deviations a case’s outcome value is away from the regression line.
+For example, a Studentized residual of 2 corresponds to a point that is approximately 2 standard deviations above the regression line.

 The residuals() (or resid()), rstandard(), and rstudent() functions compute unstandardized, standardized, and Studentized residuals, respectively.
 For example,